 If you’re directly supporting parents and carers you might be asked to:

 - help prepare for a meeting and then go along and support them at it

 - support them to write letters and complete forms

 - help them understand official documents, reports and letters

 - help them talk about possible choices and make decisions

 - help them tell professionals what they think, and what they want for their child or young person

 You’ll need to be a good listener and be able to communicate well when you speak and when you write.
 You’ll need to be a ‘people person’ too – someone who can relate to others and understand what they may be thinking and feeling.
 We ask our volunteers to be impartial and keep information confidential, so you’ll need to understand what that means and be able to follow our guidance on it.

-If this sounds like you and you’d like to find out more about being a DIAS volunteer, contact Amy at email@example.com arrange a chat or to find out when our next training session is.
+If this sounds like you and you’d like to find out more about being a DiAS volunteer, contact Amy at firstname.lastname@example.org to arrange a chat or to find out when our next training session is.